mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 1. Use existing solutions for technological problems where possible, particularly ones you do not understand deeply.
 1. Carefully choose core technologies that are hard to change later.
 1. Prioritize community size and active maintenance, especially in unfamiliar territory.
-1. Be deliberate about cutting edge tech.
-Prefer conserative choices.
+1. Deliberately assess cutting edge technologies, bias towards conservative choices.
 1. Be open with your roadmap to learn about your users priorities.